 - Receipt date - October 16, Review - February/March

 How will I know how my grant did in review?

 First, you will receive a notice stating the priority score.
 The priority score ranges from 100 to a 500.
-Lower numbers reflect higher technical merit and greater likelihood of funding.
-Note that your application will not receive a percentile score because there is only one review study section at NIDA.
+Lower numbers reflect higher technical merit and a greater likelihood of funding.
+Note that if your grant application went through NIDA's regular review process, your application will not receive a percentile score because there is only one review study section.
 Later, you will receive a summary sheet.
 The summary sheet provides detailed comments by the reviewers, a summary of the discussion, and alerts you to anything you need to handle before an award could be considered.
 It is not a guarantee of award.